graphops/docs/docs/mips-resources/workshops/workshop4.md

 In [Indexer Office Hours](https://www.youtube.com/channel/UCQ7G_cCufIVUdUUUf-jdoVA) 80, Ana Calin and Chris Wessels from GraphOps gave a workshop on [Launchpad](https://www.youtube.com/watch?v=v82mKAq46K8&list=PLTqyKgxaGF3SvYpAaIFAj9Gr-Rp0l7gUa&index=6), a tool for orchestrating the indexer stack.

-[Here](https://docs.google.com/presentation/u/1/d/1Pd0RuH8Hwq3Y62fMycM6Z6yW4uYsOWNlGBTZmIh9dTE/edit?usp=sharing) is the slides of the workshop.
+[Here](https://docs.google.com/presentation/u/1/d/1Pd0RuH8Hwq3Y62fMycM6Z6yW4uYsOWNlGBTZmIh9dTE/edit?usp=sharing) are the slides of the workshop.

 Here is what is covered in the workshop: